securepickle/securepickle/README.md

 Name was "available" but somehow later its not really because too similar to a - version.
 Verify Better.
 The open source infrastructure is held together with duct tape and gatekeeping.
 If you've ever tried to publish a package, you know.

 But it shipped.
 Pop.
 Verify.
 Trust.

+## FAQ

+**Q: Why not just use protobuf / JSON / msgpack?**
+A: If you can, you should.
+This is for when you can’t.

+### Note on LLM pipelines

+pickle is commonly used in LLM workflows for caching embeddings, model artifacts, agent state, and intermediate results.
+These artifacts are often reused across runs or shared between systems.

+securepickle adds an integrity check to ensure those artifacts are verified before being deserialized.

 ```